Bryan van Pottelsberghe de la Potterie

 - The Single European Act—Signed by the original six members in 1986 as well by new members, Great Britain, Spain, Ireland, Portugal and Denmark, the treaty revolved around creating a common market by dismantling the remaining fiscal, physical and technical hurdles to economic conformity.

 - 1965 Merger Treaty—The treaty effectively created the modern day European Commission and the European Council.
 The European Commission took the place of the former three separate commissions: the High Authority of the European Coal and Steel Community, the Commission of the European Economic Community and the Commission of the European Atomic Energy Community.
 The European Council took the place of former three separate councils: the Special Council of Ministers of the European Coal and Steel Community, the Council of the European Economic Community and the Council of the European Atomic Energy Community.
+Note: not available in English.

 - Treaty of Rome—In 1955, the Treaty of Rome was signed creating the European Community, the precursor to the European Union.
 This treaty was signed by the same six members as the earlier Treaty of Paris.
 It established the European Economic Community and the European Atomic Energy Community.
 Economic harmonization and a commitment to future political integration were its central tenets.
 At its heart lay the concept of a Common Market for the free passage of goods and labor throughout the Member States.